Introduction

 His unshakable determination to announce the Oneness of Allah subhanahu wa ta ‘ala earned him a position of dignity by the Almighty subhanahu wa ta ‘ala and in the pages of history, which will never be forgotten.
 Among the great legends of Islam, his name appears in the top list of Sahabah radiya Llahu ‘anhum who will continue to be remembered by the Muslims till the end of time.

-Despite this, Sayyidina Bilal’s radiya Llahu ‘anhu humility was remarkable.
+Despite this, Sayyidina Bilal’s radiya Llahu ‘anhu humility was remarkable indeed.
 When people would list his virtues and excellences, he would submit, “I am only an African.
 I was a slave yesterday.”[6]

 The hadith aptly spells it out: